liuyangzuo/react-fiber-vs-stack-demo/README.md

-# React Fiber vs Stack Demo
+# React Fiber vs Stack – Custom Version

-This demo shows the differences between Stack and Fiber by rendering a Sierpinski triangle that constantly shrinks and grows, and whose nodes have a value that increments by one every second.

-Used as a demo during the ReactJS Dublin Lightning Talks meetup of February 22nd 2017.
+This is a customized version of the original React Fiber vs Stack demo.

+Originally created by Claudio Procida, this version may include modifications or adjustments based on the original source.

+## Original Source

+Based on the original [React Fiber vs Stack Demo](https://github.com/cprocid/react-fiber-vs-stack) by Claudio Procida.

 ## License

 [MIT](https://opensource.org/licenses/MIT)

-Copyright (c) 2017 Claudio Procida

-React and Fiber example Copyright (c) 2013-present, Facebook, Inc.
+This project includes code originally written by:

+- **Claudio Procida** © 2017
+- **Facebook, Inc.** © 2013–present

-All rights reserved.
+All rights reserved by the respective authors.
+Modifications made in this version are also released under the MIT License.